pryv/dev-site/source/faq-api.md

 ### How does the authentication flow work ?

+You can check how to authorize your app [here](https://api.pryv.com/reference/#authorizing-your-app).

 We deliver our Pryv.io platform with "default" web apps for registration, login, password-reset and auth request.
 The code is available [here](https://github.com/pryv/app-web-auth3).

-We advise our customers to customize it and adapt to their own use case.
+We advise our customers to customize it, and we provide some [guidelines](https://api.pryv.com/customer-resources/pryv.io-setup/#customize-authorization-registration-and-reset-password-apps) for the customization.

 ### I'm getting the "invalid credentials" error on the auth.login call although my fields are correct.